Lynn goes 8 strong inning, Rangers beat Rays 5-0

 Chirinos gave up four runs, five hits and four walks in six innings.

-The third inning included a couple bizarre baserunning plays — one runner was thrown out on a walk, and another scored on an errant pickoff attempt following an infield hit.
+The third inning included a couple wild baserunning plays – one runner was thrown out on a walk, and another scored on an errant pickoff attempt following an infield hit.

 Elvis Andrus was on first when Nomar Mazara drew a base on balls.
 Andrus safely reached second but took off for third when catcher Mike Zunino made an off-target throw to shortstop Adames, who started a rundown that resulted in an out.

-Mazara advanced to second on Joey Gallo’s infield single.
-The ball was returned to Chirinos, who then made a bad throw to second as center fielder Guillermo Heredia sneaked in behind Mazara, who scored to make it 4-0.
+Mazara advanced to second on Joey Gallo‘s infield single.
+The ball was returned to Chirinos, who then made a bad throw to second as an outfielder sneaked in behind Mazara, who scored to make it 4-0.

-“I saw him coming in, and I wasn’t surprised that he was coming in,” Chirinos said through a translator.
-“But I just made a bad throw.”

-Woodward said the two plays had him “looking around for a full moon.”

-“Then I realized we were indoors because I didn’t know what was going on,” Woodward added.
-“If you had your head down, you’d go, ‘What just happened?'”

-Odor left in the ninth after what Woodward said was possibly a left hamstring cramp that happened on a single.
+Odor left in the ninth after it appeared he hurt a leg on a single.

 TRAINER’S ROOM